gionikola/gionikola.github.io/research.md

 ---
 # <b>Working Papers</b>

-**"Commercial Bank Heterogeneity and the Transmission of Monetary Policy".**
+**"Commercial Bank Heterogeneity and the Transmission of Monetary Policy"**

 <b>Abstract:</b>
 Insights on the distributional properties of the bank lending channel (BLC) of monetary transmission are scarce and inconclusive.